chrsmj/always-be-conferencing/README.txt

 Always Be Conferencing
 **********************
-Automatically join friends to your Conference Bridge before they even answer the phone via AEL-based configuration for Asterisk.
+Automatically join friends to your Conference Bridge before they even answer the phone!

+Compatible with ASTERISK versions 13+, using AEL-based dial plan configuration file, that you can access from your existing extensions.conf dial plan with minimal fuss.

-The latest version is v20m released 6 January 2023.
+The latest version is v20m released 6 January 2023, tested most on ASTERISK version 20.
-Earlier versions are kept for historical reference but are not recommended for new deployments.

-Please see full README, mini-HOWTOs, and Examples near the top of the AEL file.
-Yes, everything is in one file!
+Please see the AEL file for full README, mini-HOWTOs, and Examples -- yes, all in one file!

 Here are some snippets/highlights: